vietfood/cs4all-vn/inference.md

 | Vocab params     | 2 (input and output embeddings) x n\_embeddings x d\_model                                                                | 2 x 32,000 x 5,120 \= **0.3e9**                                   |
 | Attention params | \[2 (*q and output*) x d\_model x n\_heads x d\_qkv \+ 2 (*for k and v*) x d\_model x n\_kv\_heads x d\_qkv\] x n\_layers | (2 x 5,120 x 40 x 128 \+ 2 x 5,120 x 40 x 128\) x 40 \= **4.2e9** |

-Adding these parameters up, we get 8.5e9 \+ 4.2e9 \+ 0.3e9 \= **13e9 total parameters**, just as expected.
-As we saw in the previous section, during training, a 13B dense model might use 40GB for parameters (mixed bf16 and fp32), 100GB for optimizer state in fp32, and around 2.5TB of activations.
-And this is only checkpointing once per layer, which is already somewhat wasteful.
-During training, activations dominate, even with aggressive rematerialization.
+Adding these parameters up, we get 8.5e9 + 4.2e9 + 0.3e9 = **13e9 total parameters**, just as expected.
+As we saw in the previous sections, during training we might store our parameters in bfloat16 with an optimizer state in float32.
+That may use around 100GB of memory.
+That pales in comparison to our gradient checkpoints, which can use several TBs.

-**How is inference different?** During inference, we store one copy of our parameters, let's say in bf16.
-That uses 26GB — in practice we can often do better with quantization.
+**How is inference different?** During inference, we store one copy of our parameters, let's say in bfloat16.
+That uses 26GB — and in practice we can often do much better than this with quantization.
 There's no optimizer state or gradients to keep track of.
-Because we don't checkpoint (keep activations around for the backwards pass), our activation footprint is negligible for both prefill<d-footnote>It is possible to see larger activations during attention without flash attention, but it's still much smaller than other tensors.
-Once the engineering investment is made this is moot.</d-footnote> and generate.
-If we prefill 8k tokens, a single activation only uses around 8k x 5120 x 2 bytes \= 80MB of memory.
+Because we don't checkpoint (keep activations around for the backwards pass), our activation footprint is negligible for both prefill<d-footnote>Particularly thanks to Flash Attention, which avoids materializing our attention matrix</d-footnote> and generate.
+If we prefill 8k tokens, a single activation only uses around `8,192 x 5,120 x 2 bytes = 80MB` of memory.
 Longer prefills can be broken down into many smaller forward passes, so it's not a problem for longer contexts either.
 Generation use even fewer tokens than that, so activations are negligible.

 **The main difference is the KV cache**.
 These are the keys and value projections for all past tokens, bounded in size only by the maximum allowed sequence length.
 The total size for $$T$$ tokens is